Cordic77/xkb-typewriter-caps/README.md

 loadkeys *Uncaps\_Shift*, pressing *KEY\_CAPSLOCK* still toggles Caps lock.

-I searched far and wide for a solution to this problem, but to no avail … therefore, I decided to take matters in my own hands and, after some research, found out that I could prevent *KEY\_CAPSLOCK* from turning off Caps lock by modifying a file called **evdev.c**, that is shipped in one of two packages:
+I searched far and wide for a solution to this problem, but to no avail;
+therefore, I decided to take matters in my own hands and, after some research, found out that I could prevent *KEY\_CAPSLOCK* from turning off Caps lock by modifying a file called **evdev.c**, that is shipped in one of two packages:

-1. X11 based distributions - evdev input driver:\
+1. X11 based distributions – evdev input driver:\
     **xserver-xorg-input-evdev** package

-2. Wayland based distributions - input device management and event handling library:\
+2. Wayland based distributions – input device management and event handling library:\
     **libinput10** package

 With the provided patch files this works out as follows:

-1. X11 based distributions - evdev input driver:
+1. X11 based distributions – evdev input driver:

     1.  sudo su root
     2.  apt-get build-dep xserver-xorg-input-evdev